sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Players don't have to choose only from weapons, armour and shields.
-After the cards due players with RECEIVE CARDS tagged cards are chosen, each player can choose at most 1 magic item card during character creation as one of their 2 item cards.
-They can take one even if they didn't choose the "Use A Magic Item" move card.
-Make sure the player understands the difficulty and cost of using "Use A Magic Item" at the "wild" level.
+After the cards due players with RECEIVE CARDS tagged cards are chosen, each player can choose at most 1 magic item card as one of their 2 starting item cards.
+They can take one even if they didn't choose the "Use A Magic Item" move card, but if they so choose, make sure they understand the difficulty and cost of attempting "Use A Magic Item" at the "wild" level.

 `TODO: link to weapon and armor lists`

-> Finally, you may now choose to put any number of tokens you want
-> from your Speed stack onto your Pack stack.
-This Pack stack represents
-> the adventuring gear you brought with you.
-We don't have to actually
-> detail the specific contents of your backpack though.
-Instead, when you
-> need some equipment to solve a problem, you will use the "Good Thing I
-> Brought..." move, and say what kind of equipment you had with you.
->
-> If that equipment is something you return to your backpack after use,
-> write it down on a card and move a token from your Pack stack onto
-> the card.
-If the equipment gets consumed immediately when you use it,
-> the tokens just move back on top of your Speed stack.
->
-> Similarly, if you lose an item during your adventuring, you lose the card,
-> but the token goes back onto your Speed stack.
-Tokens move on and off
-> your Speed stack as you gain and lose items.

 #### Aside: A feather can make you slower